Raster-Vector Overlay Techniques for Forestry and Ecological Workflows in Python

 def clean_vector(gdf: gpd.GeoDataFrame) -> gpd.GeoDataFrame:

-"""Fix invalid geometries and remove empty or degenerate features."""
+"""Fix invalid geometries and drop empty or degenerate features."""

 gdf = gdf.copy()